 When people think of divorce, they may become overwhelmed with anxiety, fear the bickering and ill will, and dread the lawyers who will drag things out and create hostility between you as a couple.
 The fact is that there are many lawyers out there who make these fears and stereotypes a reality, but there are also lawyers who pride themselves in making the process of a divorce as painless, and as human as possible.
-Some of the lawyers, like the ones at family law firm, who most personify this, are the ones who practice what is known as “Collaborative Divorce.”
+Some of the lawyers who most personify this, are the ones who practice what is known as “Collaborative Divorce.”
 What is collaborative divorce?
 It Is when the couple works together with their attorneys to come to a resolution in a positive and results oriented way.
 Individuals can agree to all details, come to a resolution, and never must step foot in a courtroom, which is very attractive to many.
-Of course before even thinking on divoce we always suggest to try with a couple counselor to work on what you both disagree from each other, San Jose Family Counseling can provide professional help

-can only work in a collaborative divorce setting.
+Some things can only work in a collaborative divorce setting.
 If the couple becomes contentious, refuses to bend or compromise, or makes it clear that they cannot work in a productive manner, the lawyers must recuse themselves, and lawyers who handle what we think of traditional divorce must take over.
-Remember that you are not looking for personal injury law services here, this is a divorce, you aren’t really the victim of an injury but a player in a game that needs to be solved.
 However, this should also be a wake-up call and defining moment to each member of the couple.
 They need to look at their role in things not working out, and if they are capable and willing to try again in a more productive and positive manner.

-If you are about to start the process of divorce, Collaborative Divorce is something that you should really consider, especially if children are involved, we’d recommend hiring a divorce attorney to learn more information.
+If you are about to start the process of divorce, Collaborative Divorce is something that you should really consider, especially if children are involved.
 It takes much of the anger and adversarial feelings out of the process, it gets both members of the couple working towards the same goals, and it allows each person to be heard and understood in a way they may not have been with traditional divorce.
 Many couples I have known, who have gone this route, have been very grateful that they made this decision.
 It made a difficult process and situation as amenable as possible, and it let each person walk away with some dignity and respect for themselves, and their ex-partner.